 Upon arrival on board in the morning: make certain that both bleeding kits are stocked with green and red top tubes, 20 and 22 gauge needles, needle holder, Q-tips and marker.
-Also, reread instructions for labeling samples on page 18.
+Also, reread instructions for labeling samples on page 19.

-During bleeding: each sits next to bleeder to hold head of turtle for bleeding.
+During bleeding: assist bleeder with passing vacutainers.
 Helps to keep track of blood samples, keeps vacutainers ready for bleeder.
-Helps weighing and racking assistant with bringing turtles for bleeding and removing turtles after bleeding.
+Helps weighing assistant with bringing turtles for bleeding and removing turtles after bleeding.

-When all sampling is finished for the day: works with blood keeper to spin and pipette serum samples.
-Green top tubes are centrifuged for five minutes and the blood serum is pipetted into two or three 2ml plastic cryovials.
+When all sampling is finished for the day: works with blood keeper to spin and pipette plasma samples.
+Green top tubes are centrifuged and the blood plasma is pipetted into two 2ml plastic cryovials.
 The tubes are labeled with the tag number that is on the green top vacutainer, the species abbreviation and the date.
 Work with assistant recorder to verify that all numbers on cryovials and blue top lysis samples match those in the day's data sheets.
 Before leaving vessel at day's end, check that sufficient supplies of vacutainers, cryovials, needles, pipettes and other supplies are available for the next day's sampling.